 Q -I have been hearing about continuing Education being required for certified coaches.
-What are the requirments?
+What are the requirements?

 A – The policy can be found in the following link.
 Coaches Continuing Education

 Q -Is it true that Special Olympics insures the participants and volunteers?

 A – Special Olympics carries a secondary policy, which means that any and all claims must be first submitted to the individual’s own insurance for payment.
 The Special Olympics insurance coverage will then cover any remainder.

 Q -I would like to get an updated Coach’s Manual or check out other coach resources.
 How do I get one?

-A – The Coach’s training books are now on-line so they can downloaded and printed or viewed in a WORD or ACROBAT format.
-Just go to the link: SOI Training Manual Site
+A – The Coach’s resource page is on-line so they can downloaded and printed or viewed in a WORD or ACROBAT format.
+Just go to the link: SOI Coaching Resources Site

 Q -Is it okay if an athlete participates in a training just after their medical expires?